Kilenaitor/questions/README.md

 # Programming Sample Questions
 ## Document Structure
 Each directory has a problem description and an empty file for you to fill in your code.
-You must use this file and keep the name as-as.
+You must use this file and keep the name as-is.
 You may add additional/helper methods so long as you do not change the included method name or the parameters passed to it.
 ## Instructions
 Fork this repository.